 The findings of this study should be assessed in terms of their strengths and limitations.
 The target population was inpatients seeking treatment for AUD.
 This study has one of the largest sample sizes used to assess the validity of BSA (N = 1005) and STAI Y-2 (N = 483) scales.
 In an inpatient setting, subjects were able to be closely monitored with respect to alcohol abstinence and associated withdrawal symptoms.
 Limitations of the study include the difference in length of time among the various assessments used to assess anxiety symptoms: 1 week for the BSA, overall length of life for the STAI Y-2, and from 1 month to 6 months for the SCID (depending on assessed disorder).
 Another associated limitation is the time lapse between administration of the BSA, STAI Y-2, and the SCID.
 The BSA was administered on day 2 of admission, whereas the STAI Y-2 was administered several days afterwards and the SCID was administered at approximately 10 days after admission.
 It is understood that the time difference, albeit small and unlike to make a large difference, still could lead to inconsistency between the two anxiety measures, especially within an inpatient setting which was conducive of overall mental improvements in the sample.
 However, a temporal gap between the self-administered scales and the SCID is preferred when considering the narrative of the PPV and NPV values.
 Moreover, participants received patient care, medical attention and medications (benzodiazepines, in some cases).
-Notably, similar temporal differences are commonly reported in studies of this kind (35), including a previous study by our lab aimed at examining the predictive value of the Montgomery Asberg Depression Rating Scale (MADRS; another subscale of the CPRS) in detecting a SCID diagnosis of a depressive disorder (36).
+Notably, similar temporal differences are commonly reported in studies of this kind (35), including a previous study by our lab aimed at examining the predictive value of the Montgomery-Åsberg Depression Rating Scale (MADRS; another subscale of the CPRS) in detecting a SCID diagnosis of a depressive disorder (36).
 Furthermore, with the purpose of accumulating the largest sample size possible, subjects who were administered either the SCID-IV-TR or the SCID-5-RV were included in the sample, and there are differences between assessments in disorder criteria, language, and modules (10, 37).
+Patients with comorbid substance use disorders were included in the study population (Table 2).
+We understand this presents a challenge in isolating the anxiety-AUD comorbid relationship, however there is certainty that patients were treated for AUD, primarily.
+While future studies may opt for an exclusively AUD patient population, our approach enhances the generalizability of the present findings, since comorbid substance use problems are common in AUD [insert reference from comment].
 Finally, not only are AUD and anxiety disorders both mental health conditions but there is also some degree of symptom overlap between anxiety disorders and alcohol withdrawal-induced anxiety during the early phase of detoxification, for which the amplitude is not entirely uniform (38-40).
 For these reasons, the generalizability is limited to treatment-seeking inpatients with AUD and, thus, a degree of caution is necessary when interpreting the results.